 Service centre verification matters above ₹10,000

 Before buying any machine above ₹10,000, verify that an authorised service centre exists in your city.
-Agaro, Philips, and Morphy Richards have the widest India service networks.
-Wonderchef has good coverage in major cities.
+Morphy Richards, Agaro, and Wonderchef have the widest India service networks for coffee machines.
 DeLonghi has good metro coverage.
-Buying a ₹70,000 machine and discovering the service centre is in another city is an avoidable nightmare.
+Buying a ₹75,000 machine and discovering the nearest service centre is in another city is an avoidable nightmare.

 Indian specialty coffee is world-class — use it